linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 the `debug` container to run other pre-installed tools like `tcpdump`, `lsof` and `iproute2`, or install additional tools in the container.

-E.g., to deploy the emojivoto application with the `debug` container, run:
+For instance, to deploy the emojivoto application with the `debug` container,
+run:

 ```bash
 linkerd inject --enable-debug-sidecar https://run.linkerd.io/emojivoto.yml | kubectl apply -f -